Can dogs eat rice?

 Everything said earlier about dogs eating rice applies to jasmine rice.

 Similar to jasmine rice is basmati rice.
-The appearance is similar, although with a more yellow color to it and gives a nuttier taste.
+The appearance is similar, although with a more yellow color, and gives a nuttier taste.

-A side benefit of the long grain rice is that they tend to be lower on the glycemic index, so they will not raise blood sugar as much or as quickly as other rice.
+A side benefit of long-grain rice is that they tend to be lower on the glycemic index, so it will not raise blood sugar as much or as quickly as other rice.
 For human or canine diabetes, this is important and can impact your dog’s health.

 Jasmine rice is not toxic to dogs.